Psoriasis is a common inflammatory disease of the skin which affects 2-3% of New Zealanders.

 Characteristic symptoms are thick, red skin, with flaky, silver-white patches.
 These patches can be small and may or may not be itchy and sore.
-More severe cases can cover large areas of the body and have a major impact on quality of life.
+More severe cases can cover large areas of the body and greatly affect quality of life.
 The aim of treatment is to minimise symptoms and prevent infection of the skin.

 Causes and complications

-Possible complications resulting from psoriasis include skin infections (that result from vigorous scratching), depression, stress, anxiety, heart disease, obesity, diabetes, and inflammatory bowel disease (ulcerative colitis, Crohns disease).
+Possible complications associated with psoriasis include skin infections (that result from vigorous scratching), depression, stress, anxiety, heart disease, obesity and inflammatory bowel disease (ulcerative colitis, Crohn's disease).
 In addition, psoriatic arthritis can lead to joint damage.

 Signs and symptoms